-- 1. Demonstrate competency in using and recognizing the simple present, present progressive, future plans (be going to), simple past, and the ability to use and recognize the past progressive, and future certainty or willingness (will and simple present), - 2.
-Demonstrate in competency to recognizing, responding to, and producing affirmative, negative and interrogative sentences in aural and oral exercises. - 3.
-Demonstrate the ability to use and recognize the modal auxiliary verbs for ability, permission, and requests in oral and aural - Demonstrate competency in using, recognizing, and producing adjectives in correct word order as well as adverbs of frequency in oral and aural exercises, and the ability to use, recognize, and produce comparative, superlative, and equative forms. - 5.
-Demonstrate competency in using, recognizing, and producing singular and plural nouns, subject and object pronouns, possessive adjective forms, and with singular, plural, and possessive noun forms in oral and aural exercises. - 6.
-Demonstrate competency in using, recognizing, and producing prepositions of time and location in oral and aural exercises.
+- 1. Demonstrate mastery in using and recognizing the past progressive and future to express plans, certainty, or willingness (be going to, will, and simple present); demonstrate competency in recognizing and using the present perfect. - 2.
+Demonstrate competency in using, recognizing, and producing gerunds and infinitives in aural and oral exercises.

-- 7. Demonstrate competency in recognizing and producing vowel and consonant contrasts in minimal pairs, /t/ and /th/, /b/ and /v/, /j/ and /y/, /ch/ and /sh/, long and short vowel sounds, the third person singular, possessive, and plural (/s/, /z/, /iz/), the past tense (/tid/, /did/ /d/, or /t/), and /s/+ consonant combinations. - 8.
-Create and present short dialogs on limited topics illustrating a particular function or situation. - 9.
-Create and present impromptu conversations on limited topics illustrating a particular function or situation. - 10.
-Demonstrate the ability to use, produce, and recognize level appropriate vocabulary in a variety of oral, aural, and written exercises.
+- 3. Demonstrate mastery in using and recognizing the modal auxiliary verbs for ability, permission, requests, advice, suggestions, preferences, necessity, expectations, possibility, and deductions in oral and aural exercises; demonstrate competency with modal auxiliary verbs in the past tense forms. - 4.
+Demonstrate mastery in using, recognizing, and producing comparative, superlative, and equative forms; demonstrate the ability to use and produce adverbial, adjectival, and relative clauses. - 5.
+Demonstrate competency in using nouns clauses, tag questions, and reported speech in oral and aural exercises. - 6.
+Demonstrate competency in using, recognizing, and producing object pronouns and two-word (phrasal) verbs in oral and aural exercises. - 7.
+Demonstrate competency in recognizing and producing vowel and consonant contrasts in minimal pairs, /t/ and /th/, /b/ and /v/, /j/ and /y/, /ch/ and /sh/, long and short vowel sounds, the third person singular, possessive, and plural (/s/, /z/, /iz/), the past tense (/tid/, /did/ /d/, or /t/), and /s/+ consonant combinations. - 8.
+Create and participate in a variety of speech acts including short dialogs, oral reports, and role plays, both scripted and unscripted. - 9.
+Demonstrate ability to take accurate notes on information presented in academic lectures, movies, and other audio material in order to show understanding; use academic listening skills and strategies including inferring meaning from context clues, listening for comparisons and contrasts, identifying pronoun reference, and the ability to paraphrase. - 10.
+Demonstrate the ability to use, produce, and recognize level appropriate vocabulary in a variety of oral, aural, and written exercises [with specific focus on vocabulary used in academic content areas (life science, earth science, health, art, business, psychology, history, etc.)].